Knolo

 • Workflows that need shared memory across multiple automations

-• Non-technical builders who don't want to think in steps, nodes, or logic blocks
+• Non-technical builders who do not want to think in steps, nodes, or logic blocks

-• High-volume or bursty workloads where Zapier's per-task pricing becomes painful
+• High-volume or bursty workloads where Zapier's per-task pricing gets painful fast

 Choose Zapier if…

-• Teams that rely on a specific app in Zapier's 9,000+ library not yet covered by Pipedream
+• Teams that depend on a specific niche or legacy enterprise app only in Zapier's 9,000+ catalog

 • Deterministic, rules-based automation with step-by-step debugging and retries

-• Developer teams who want MCP and SDK access to a governed connection layer
+• Developer teams that specifically want MCP-based access to a governed connection layer

-Knolo is the right choice when your workflows involve judgment, context, or unstructured input — the things that don't fit neatly into an if-this-then-that rule.
-If you're triaging emails, drafting replies, summarising research, managing a content pipeline where each item needs a different treatment, or building an internal assistant that knows your clients and processes, Knolo does it natively.
-Zapier can do versions of this with AI steps, but you're still wiring the workflow.
+Knolo is the better choice whenever the work involves judgment, context, or unstructured input, which is most real work.
+Triaging inbound email, drafting client-specific replies, summarizing research, running a content pipeline where each item needs a different treatment, building an internal assistant that knows your customers and processes: Knolo does all of this natively from a plain-language description.
+Zapier can bolt AI steps onto a Zap, but you are still the one wiring the workflow.

-The bigger differentiator is memory.
-Zapier Zaps run in isolation — they don't carry context between executions.
-Zapier Tables exist as structured storage, but they're not a semantic knowledge layer agents reason from.
-In Knolo, every agent shares the same Minds — file Minds for documents, structure Minds for tables.
-Last week's output, your brand guidelines, your client list, your transcripts — all of it is queryable context for every agent, every run.
+The deepest difference is memory.
+Zapier Zaps run in isolation.
+Tables store rows but they are not a semantic layer an agent reasons from.
+In Knolo every agent shares the same Minds: file Minds for documents, structure Minds for tables.
+Last week's output, your brand guidelines, your client list, your transcripts, all of it is queryable context for every agent on every run.
+That is what makes Knolo a system rather than a stack of one-off automations.

-A Knolo agent reasons through its job.
-It reads context, checks the relevant Minds, decides what to do, and calls another agent if the task isn't its specialty.
-The next time it runs, it still knows what happened before.
-You didn't wire any of that — you described what you wanted the system to do, and Knolo configured the agents, the knowledge bases, the schedules, and the handoffs.
+Knolo is a runtime for systems.
+An agent reads the situation, checks the relevant Minds, decides what to do, and calls another agent when the task is not its specialty.
+The next run it still remembers what happened.
+You did not wire that logic, you described what the system should do and Knolo configured the agents, the knowledge bases, the schedules, the integrations, and the handoffs behind the scenes.

 Frequently asked questions